Escherbach/Seq-Roadmap/README.md

 samples is <span data-acronym-label="ONT" data-acronym-form="singular+short">ONT</span>’s Flongle, whose consumables sell for $90 <span class="citation"
-data-cites="flongle"></span> and likely costs around $50 to make <span class="citation" data-cites="Whiteford2022notes_on_nanopores"></span>.
+data-cites="flongle">(Oxford Nanopore Technologies 2023b)</span> and
-Optimized clinical workflows utilizing real-time sequencing with <span data-acronym-label="ONT" data-acronym-form="singular+short">ONT</span>’s MinION can achieve a time-to-answer of 6 hours <span class="citation" data-cites="Charalampous2019"></span>.
+likely costs around $50 to make <span class="citation" data-cites="Whiteford2022notes_on_nanopores">(Nava Whiteford 2022d)</span>.
+Optimized clinical workflows utilizing real-time sequencing with <span data-acronym-label="ONT" data-acronym-form="singular+short">ONT</span>’s MinION can achieve a time-to-answer of 6 hours <span class="citation" data-cites="Charalampous2019">(Charalampous et al. 2019)</span>.
 This is driven primarily by sample and library preparation, as sequencing itself takes less than 1 hour.
 Even workflows optimized for the ICU setting require a clinical microbiology laboratory to execute.</p>
 <p>In the rest of this report, we ask what requirements a sequencing
 device has to meet in order to match all of the above criteria.
 In particular, we ask:</p>